dyle71/hcs-crypt/README.md

 However, if you turn on any other algorithm providers (e.g. OpenSSL), then these are most likely linked dynamically.
 This will result in a bunch of runtime dependencies for those libraries.

+## Philosophy

+All `headcode.space` software follows these directives:

+1. Provide very **high quality** C++ software.
+That's the topmost goal.

+2. Provide appealing C++ software, i.e. software which is **easily read and understood**.
+   Second goal.

+3. Provide software with **super minimal public interfaces**.
+I try to really provide the absolute minimum without any bloat.
+The users of the software should only include the main header file (e.g. `#include <headcode/logger/logger.hpp>`) and nothing else.
+These are self-contained and rely only on C++ standard headers.
+No additional 3rd party headers required.
+Third goal.

+4. Provide libraries and binaries with **little to no runtime dependencies**.
+Yet, linkage might require additional libraries (sometimes from `headcode.space` sometimes else, like OpenSSL here).
+   Whenever possible I strive to go for the *static libraries*, because a) the resulting binaries when linked against these libraries have little to no runtime dependency and can be installed directly with a mere `copy` and b) they are smaller too, since the linkers tend to strip off stuff which is not needed.

+I'm by no means perfect.
+There's always room for improvements and there are sure still bugs.
+If you have any suggestions please drop in an email at https://gitlab.com/headcode.space/crypt/-/issues.

 ## The API

 The API (Application Programming Interface) is very, very small.
 Yet it manages to address all issues